IamEinstein/iameinstein/README.md

 ## Hi there 👋
 ### Welcome to my profile

--  I am 15
 - 🔭 I’m working on Web Development
-- 🌱 I’m learning Python and Javascript
+- 🌱 I’m a Python and Javascript developer
 - 💬 Ask me about Django, General Python and JS
 - 📫 How to reach me: Github, Discord (Оliver#7860)
 -